rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation-MHadditions.md

 <a name="5.201.4.7">5.201.4.7</a> **Nonroman signatures (numeric sequence)**.
 If the gatherings are signed with nonroman characters that follow a numeric sequence, represent the characters using arabic numeration.
 Include an indication of the script used in the signatures in the note.

 > Example:
-> <CITE>Signatures (in Hebrew characters): 1-32⁴ 1-27⁶ 1-18⁶</CITE>
+> <CITE>Signatures (in Hebrew numerals): 1-32⁴ 1-27⁶ 1-18⁶</CITE>

 > Example:
-> <CITE>Signatures (in Church Slavic Cyrillic numerals): 1-25⁸ 26⁶ 1-22⁸ 23⁶(-23₆) 24⁸</CITE>
+> <CITE>Signatures (in Church Slavic Cyrillic numerals): 1-25⁸ 26⁶ 1-22⁸ 23⁶(-23<sub>6</sub>) 24⁸</CITE>

 If the nonroman characters are accompanied by parallel numeration using another script, record this as well.

 > Example:
-> <CITE>Signatures (in parallel Hebrew and arabic numerals): pi8 1-48</CITE>
+> <CITE>Signatures (in parallel Hebrew and arabic numerals): pi⁸ 1-4⁸</CITE>
-> (*Comment*: Indicates a numeric sequence in which the first gathering is unsigned, followed by gatherings signed 1-4 in both Hebrew characters and arabic numerals)
+> (*Comment*: Indicates a numeric sequence in which the first gathering is unsigned, followed by gatherings signed 1-4 in both Hebrew and arabic numerals)

 In case of doubt as to whether a sequence is numeric or alphabetic, assume a numeric sequence.

 > Example:
-> <CITE>Signatures (in Hebrew characters): 2-38</CITE>
+> <CITE>Signatures (in Hebrew numerals): 2-3⁸</CITE>
 > (*Comment*: Indicates two gatherings signed with characters that could belong to either an alphabetic or numeric sequence)

 <a name="5.201.4.8">5.201.4.8</a> **Nonroman signatures (alphabetic sequence)**.
 If the gatherings are signed with nonroman characters that follow an alphabetic sequence, transcribe in original script if typographical facilities permit, or in romanized form using the ALA-LC Romanization Tables (see [LC-PCC PS 1.4](http://access.rdatoolkit.org/lcpschp1_lcps1-39.html){:target="_blank"}).
 Use uppercase or lowercase characters according to the usage of the manifestation.
 If the script is one that does not employ case, or if the case of the characters cannot be determined, use lowercase characters.
 Indicate the script used in the signatures if recording them in romanized form, or if the signature statement would otherwise be ambiguous.
+If considered important for clarity, follow a compressed signature statement by a total count of the gatherings in that sequence in square brackets (see also [5.201.4.93](/DCRMR/phys-desc/Note-on-extent-of-manifestation-MHadditions/#5.201.4.93)).

+>Example:
+><CITE>Signatures: pi1 α-γ² Α-2Λ²</CITE>
+>
+>or
+>
+><CITE>Signatures (in Greek characters): pi1 a-g² A-2L²</CITE>
+> (*Comment*: Indicates an alphabetic sequence with an initial unsigned leaf, three gatherings signed α-γ in lowercase, a full sequence of 24 gatherings signed uppercase Α-Ω, finishing with a partial sequence signed ΑA-ΛΛ in uppercase)

+>Example:
+><CITE>Signatures: [aleph]-[shin]⁸, a-k⁸ </CITE>
+>
+>or
+>
+><CITE>Signatures: ʼ-sh⁸ (in Hebrew alphabet), a-k⁸ </CITE>
+>(Comment: Indicates a Hebrew alphabetic sequence followed by a roman sequence)

+>Example:
+><CITE>Signatures (in Church Slavic alphabet): A-Ẏ2 [=41], 2A-2Ẏ2 [=41], 3A3ŌT͡2 [=24]</CITE>

+<a name="5.201.4.9">5.201.4.9</a> **Directionality of sequence**.
+Include in the note an indication of the direction of a sequence, if it does not follow the reading direction of the script or text in that sequence, if there are sequences in opposite directions in the same resource, or if the directionality of the sequence is otherwise ambiguous or unusual.

+>Example:
+><CITE>Signatures (right to left):  ):(⁸ A-2Y⁸ </CITE>

-<a name="5.201.4.9">5.201.4.9</a> **Greek alphabetic signatures**.
+<a name="5.201.4.91">5.201.4.91</a> **Greek alphabetic signatures**.
 For gatherings signed in Greek alphabetic sequences, use the 24-letter alphabet in the following chart as the basis for compressed signature statements (Greek letters are given in the top row, their romanized equivalents in the bottom row):

 |Greek|Α|Β|Γ|Δ|Ε|Ζ|Η|Θ|Ι|Κ|Λ|Μ|Ν|Ξ|Ο|Π|Ρ|Σ|Τ|Υ|Φ|Χ|Ψ|Ω|
 |Romanized|A|B|G|D|E|Z|Ē|Th|I|K|L|M|N|X|O|P|R|S|T|Y|Ph|Ch|Ps|Ō|

 > Example:
-> <CITE>Signatures: pi1 α-γ2 Α-2Λ2</CITE>
+> <CITE>Signatures: pi1 α-γ² Α-2Λ²</CITE>
 >
 > or
 >
-> <CITE>Signatures (in Greek characters): pi1 a-g2 A-2L2</CITE>
+><CITE>Signatures (in Greek characters): pi1 a-g² A-2L²</CITE>
-> (*Comment*: Indicates an alphabetic sequence with an initial unsigned leaf, three gatherings signed α-γ in lowercase, a full sequence of 24 gatherings signed uppercase Α-Ω, finishing with a partial sequence signed ΑA-ΛΛ in uppercase)
+>(*Comment*: Indicates an alphabetic sequence with an initial unsigned leaf, three gatherings signed α-γ in lowercase, a full sequence of 24 gatherings signed uppercase Α-Ω, finishing with a partial sequence signed ΑA-ΛΛ in uppercase)

-<a name="5.201.4.91">5.201.4.91</a> **Hebrew alphabetic signatures**.
+<a name="5.201.4.92">5.201.4.92</a> **Hebrew alphabetic signatures**.
 For gatherings signed in Hebrew alphabetic sequences, use the 22-letter alphabet in the following chart as the basis for compressed signature statements (Hebrew letters are given in the top row, their romanized equivalents in the bottom row):

 |Hebrew|א|ב|ג|ד|ה|ו|ז|ח|ט|י|כ|ל|מ|נ|ס|ע|פ|צ|ק|ר|ש|ת|
 |Romanized|ʼ|b|g|d|h|ṿ|z|ḥ|ṭ|y|k|l|m|n|s|ʻ|p|ts|ḳ|r|sh|t|

 > Example:
-> <CITE>Signatures: א-ש8, a-k8</CITE>
+> <CITE>Signatures:  ש-א⁸, a-k⁸</CITE>
 >
 > or
 >
-> <CITE>Signatures: ʼ-sh8(in Hebrew characters), a-k8</CITE>
+> <CITE>Signatures: ʼ-sh8(in Hebrew characters), a-k⁸</CITE>
 >(*Comment*: Indicates a Hebrew alphabetic sequence followed by a roman sequence)

-<a name="5.201.4.92">5.201.4.92</a> **Other nonroman alphabetic signatures**.
+<a name="5.201.4.93">5.201.4.93</a> **Other nonroman alphabetic signatures**.
 For all other nonroman alphabetic signature sequences, do not assume that a standard signing pattern can be used as the basis for compressed signature statements.
 Give the first and last characters in each sequence, followed by a total count of the gatherings in that sequence in square brackets.

 > Example:
-> <CITE>Signatures: А-Ѵ2 [=41], 2А-2Ѵ2 [=41], 3А-3Ѿ2 [=24]</CITE>
+> <CITE>Signatures: А-Ѵ² [=41], 2А-2Ѵ² [=41], 3А-3Ѿ² [=24]</CITE>
 >
 >or
 >
 > <CITE>Signatures (in Church Slavic characters): A-Ẏ2 [=41], 2A-2Ẏ2 [=41], 3A-3ŌT͡͡2 [=24]</CITE>

-<a name="5.201.4.93">5.201.4.93</a> **Full collation**.
+<a name="5.201.4.94">5.201.4.94</a> **Full collation**.
 If considered important, make a note giving the full collation instead of a note recording only the signatures.

 > Example:
-> <CITE>Collation: 8vo: A-H4; 32 leaves: p.
+> <CITE>Collation: 8vo: A-H⁴; 32 leaves: p.
 [1-2] 3-62 [63-64]; $3(-H3) signed.
 H4 blank</CITE>